BSG-Africa/blog/_posts/2016-04-06-flyway-database-migration-basics-tutorial.md

 #### How it works:

-To use flyway in your application, you need to define your flyway properties in your application.properties file, you have the option of configuring your DataSource in this file also but I have in my limited experience with the technology found that it is not such a great idea to do so, rather do so in your java configuration setup because, it becomes easier for you to configure different DataSources for your test and production databases, more to follow on flyway tests.
+To use flyway in your application, you need to define your flyway properties in your application.properties file, you have the option of configuring your data source in this file also but I have in my limited experience with the technology found that it is not such a great idea to do so, rather do so in your java configuration setup because, it becomes easier for you to configure different data sources for your test and production databases, more to follow on flyway tests.

 {% highlight java %}
 # Flyway properties